-A couple of days from the wedding (unless it is a small wedding, elopement or long distance venue), I really encourage couples to have a rehearsal.
-It’s actually a lot of fun.
-We can have it at the venue or somewhere else that you would prefer.
+Next! (unless it is a small wedding, elopement or long distance venue), I really encourage couples to have an informal rehearsal.
+It’s actually a lot of fun, usually takes about 25 minutes and I usually meet you where you are staying on the afternoon or evening before the wedding day.
+It’s handy if the bridal party and your parents can make it along too.
 Just let me know when you would like to do it and I’ll book it in.
 The more notice the better so that we can work around everyone’s availability.

 In the week after the wedding, I will submit the wedding paperwork (that was signed on the day) to the Department of Births, Deaths and Marriages.
 It is here that the marriage will be registered.
 Along with your wedding paperwork I will also submit your application for your Official Marriage Certificate.
 This is the document that is used for changing Surnames with the Department of Transport, Banks, etc. (The Marriage Certificate issued on the wedding day is an official but not Legal document which means it can’t be used for name changing).

 I will have this application form filled out for you and get you to sign it either at the rehearsal or on the wedding day.
 There is an application fee associated with the form, for which you will be responsible for paying.
 This is easily done by providing credit card details on the form.